customerio/customerio-ios/README.md

         // If you need to expand the functionality of the Customer.io SDK to
             // If you need to expand the functionality of the Customer.io SDK to
         // If you need to expand the functionality of the Customer.io SDK to
-        // show an image in your push, for example, you can set your own completion handler.
+        // show action buttons in your push, for example, you can set your own completion handler.
         MessagingPush.shared.didReceive(request) { notificationContent in
             if let mutableContent = notificationContent.mutableCopy() as?
 UNMutableNotificationContent {
-                // Modify the push notification like adding an image to the push!
+                // Modify the push notification like adding action buttons!
             }
             contentHandler(notificationContent)
         }